-Have you ever left a counseling session feeling really good about the results?
+Have you ever left a marriage counseling session feeling really good about the results?
 If so, perhaps you also found yourself thinking that your counselor was a good listener.
 There are good reasons behind your thoughts and feelings.
 Counselors are listeners first and foremost.
 They can’t do what they do effectively without giving their full attention to their clients.

 Listening is something we strive very hard to do at Relationships & More.
 We put a lot of effort into it because we know that a good marriage counselor is also a good listener.
 We know that counselors have to be attentive.
 Rather than listening simply to respond, we have to listen in order to try to understand the words, thoughts, emotions, and intentions of the speaker.